-The Wild Free-Roaming Horses and Burros Act of 1971 (the 1971 Act, 16 U.S.C. §§1331 et seq.) provides for management and protection of wild horses and burros by the Bureau of Land Management (BLM, Department of the Interior) and Forest Service (FS, Department of Agriculture).
+The Wild Free-Roaming Horses and Burros Act of 1971 (the 1971 Act, 16 U.S.C. §§1331 et seq.) provides for management and protection of wild horses and burros by the Bureau of Land Management (BLM) and Forest Service (FS).
 Federal management of wild horses and burros has generated controversy, proposals for change, and lawsuits for years.
 Issues for Congress include the adequacy of authorities to achieve the "appropriate management level" (AML) on the range, effectiveness of agency management, and sufficiency of funding.